kubernauts/tk8/docs/en/provisioner/openstack/openshift-openstack.md

 ![loadbalancer](images/openshift-loadbalancer.png)

-7; Ensure you are able to resolve the all the node hostnames to their respective private IPs, the DNS solution is dependent on your specific environment.
+7; Ensure you are able to resolve all the node hostnames to their respective private IPs, the DNS solution is dependent on your specific environment.

 ![dns](images/openshift-dns.png)

-On your DNS configure the master FQDN to resolve to the public IP of the master LB.
+On your DNS, configure the master FQDN to resolve to the public IP of the master LB.
 Sample resolution is given below:

 ![masterfqdn](images/openshift-masterFQDN.png)